-The Group's operating subsidiaries are exposed to interest rate risk.
+The Group's operating subsidiaries are exposed to interest rate risk that could have a material adverse effect on the Group's business, financial condition, results of operations, cash flows and prospects.

 The Group's operations are subject to the risk of interest rate fluctuations to the extent that interest-earning assets, including investments, and interest-bearing liabilities mature or re-price at different times or in different amounts.
 The length of time for which the interest rate is fixed on a financial instrument indicates to what extent it exposes the Group to interest rate risk.
 The Group uses interest rate swaps and other types of derivatives to reduce the amount of debt exposed to interest rate fluctuations and to reduce borrowing costs.
 However, the Group may incur losses if any of the variety of instruments and strategies used to hedge exposures are not effective or cannot be implemented.
 Group's actual hedging decisions will be determined in light of the facts and circumstances existing at the time of the hedge and may differ from time to time.
 Also, the risk management procedures the Group has in place may not always be followed or may not work as planned.
 The occurrence of any of the aforesaid risks could adversely affect the Group's business, financial condition, results of operations, cash flows and prospects.